 - It is very important to remember the PIN code used to lock the device. - If an incorrect PIN code is entered, use the backspace key to erase the incorrect entry and try again. - After 10 unsuccessful attempts to unlock the MESA, a delay of 30 seconds will occur. - After 10 more unsuccessful attempts to unlock the MESA, a delay of 60 seconds will occur.
-Increasingly longer delays will occur with further incorrect entries. - If you are not able to successfully unlock your device, email support@reiusa.net, or call (931-537-6032) during REI's normal business hours (M-F 8:00am-4:30pm CST)
+Increasingly longer delays will occur with further incorrect entries. - If unable to successfully unlock the MESA device, email support@reiusa.net, or call (931-537-6032) during REI's normal business hours (M F 8:00 am 4:30 pm CST)